mcalthrop/tdd-fibonacci/README.md

 # tdd-fibonacci

-TDD JavaScript implementation of Fibonacci series function
+TDD JavaScript implementation of Fibonacci series function.

 ## What is this project about?